 Graves are areas of earth that have been dug up as final resting places to bury caskets.
 Backhoes are used to dig and cover graves, which is why most cemeteries require that caskets be buried in concrete vaults.

 A half couch casket is a casket with a two-piece cover.
 Only the top half of the casket opens to display the body of the deceased.
 This is the most commonly-used type of casket for visitations.

 Hearses are specially-designed vehicles that carry caskets from funerals to cemeteries.

 Interment of a casket refers to the burial or placement of a casket into the ground or into a crypt in a mausoleum (an indoor cemetery).

 The interment of ashes refers to burial or storage of cremains in an urn.
 This might be underground burial or storage in a columbarium.

 Plots are a measured piece of land in a cemetery where someone is buried.

 Prearrangements or preplanning refers to making – and possibly paying for – funeral arrangements before a person actually dies.

 A viewing or visitation is an event, typically taking place just before a funeral service, where mourners can pay their respects to the deceased and offer support and comfort to the deceased’s family.

-For additional information about the vocabulary of Lynden, WA funeral services, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+For additional information about the vocabulary of funeral services, our compassionate and experienced team at Moles Farewell Tributes is here to help.
+We also serve the areas of Lynden, Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 2039 Main St., Ferndale, WA 98248, or you can call us today at (360) 384-1391.